tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 # Use a better templating system than PHP: "I'm yelling timber" !

 What about the templating system ?
 PHP is not a good templating system.
 Hard to read, hard to write, and let's not fool ourselves, we're no longer in the early 2010, we have tools created especially for each use case.
 The best PHP templating system is [Twig](https://twig.symfony.com/).
-It is widely use in the Symfony ecosystem (but not only).
+It is widely used in the Symfony ecosystem (but not only).

 So how can we use Twig inside a WordPress project ?
 Luckily for us, there's a project called  [Timber](https://timber.github.io).